 This is where the questions require you to provide an actual example from your work or life experience.
-Questions will start with words such as "Tell me about a time when..." or "Give me an example of..."
+Questions will start with words such as "tell me about a time when..." or "give me an example of..."
 The technique is built on the theory that the best indicator of future performance is past performance.
 It is good to have some situations in mind as preparation.
-Your consultant should be able to help you with examples based on the role you are interviewing for.
+Your consultant should be able to help you with examples.